Image of Lexi playing for Bolton Wamdereres

-Salford’s 17-year-old Alexsis Williams plays for Bolton Wanderers as a right-sided central defender in the club’s first-ever Women’s team.
+Seventeen-year-old Salford footballer Alexsis Williams has joined Bolton Wanderers as a right-sided central defender in the club’s first-ever women’s team.

 Favouring the pitch to any track events, she gravitated towards the beautiful game, realising from a young age that it was more than just a hobby.

-She never dreamt that a trip to the barbers with her dad would set her off on a course to become one of the most promising young female footballers in the North West of England.
+A trip to the barbers with her dad put her on course to becoming one of the most promising young female footballers in the North West of England.
+The barber mentioned a football club for girls in Winton and so it began.

-Fast forward to 2024, and she’s playing for the first team, but her journey there has been long and full of commitment and challenges.
+Fast forward to 2024, and she’s playing for Bolton’s first team, but her journey there has been long and full of commitment and challenges.

 “I used to play on the playground in school with the boys, I was the only girl on the pitch,” she said.

-When Lexi joined, there were four girls currently in the squad after a season, a lot of girls from the high school under coach Jamie, who was dedicated to giving these girls a chance.
+When Lexi joined, there were a lot of girls from the high school under coach Jamie, who was dedicated to giving the girls a chance.

 She added: “As the years went on and I got a bit older, I really started to build a passion for football, it was really on my mind.
 It wasn’t just a hobby.